|Internet-Draft||Turn On 6LoRH||September 2020|

 This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
 Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components extracted from this document must include Simplified BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Simplified BSD License.¶

-Enabling [RFC8138] requires a Flag Day where the network is upgraded and rebooted.
+Enabling [RFC8138] on a running network requires a Flag Day where the network is upgraded and rebooted.
 Otherwise, if acting as a Leaf, a node that does not support the compression would fail to communicate; if acting as a router it would drop the compressed packets and black-hole a portion of the network.
 This specification enables a hot upgrade where a live network is migrated.
 During the migration, the compression remains inactive, until all nodes are upgraded.¶

 The flag is cleared to maintain the compression inactive during the migration phase.
 When the migration is complete (e.g., as known by network management and/or inventory), the flag is set and the compression is globally activated in the whole DODAG.¶